AwonSawsay/Honda_OBD1_ECU_Debugger/readme.md

 ECU Debugger
-This program will allow a sort of ECU "Debugging" on Honda's OBD 1 computers.
+This program will allow ECU "Debugging" on Honda's OBD 1 computers.

 The following registers are monitored and logged
 -ACC